Behavioral Health Wellness Series for Practitioners

 To address these concerns in the Louisiana behavioral health workforce, the Center for Evidence is sponsoring a three-part Behavioral Health Wellness series.
 This initiative is supported by the Office of Behavioral Health’s COVID-19 emergency SAMHSA grant.

-Session 3: Longer Impact of Collective Trauma, Disasters, and Grief (live session March 16th)
+• Session 3: Longer Impact of Collective Trauma, Disasters, and Grief

-This series will be facilitated by Dr. Stephen Phillippi, LCSW, CCFC, the Founding Director of the Center for Evidence to Practice, Institute for Public Health and Justice, and Program Chair of the Behavioral and Community Health Sciences program at LSUHSC School of Public Health.
+This series was facilitated by Dr. Stephen Phillippi, LCSW, CCFC, the Founding Director of the Center for Evidence to Practice, Institute for Public Health and Justice, and Program Chair of the Behavioral and Community Health Sciences program at LSUHSC School of Public Health.

 Recommended Audience: Louisiana behavioral health practitioners.

-CEHs: This course has been reviewed and pre-approved for 3.0 Continuing Education Hours (CEHs).
-Upon successful course completion, your certificate containing your CEHs will be available for download.
+CEs: This course has been reviewed and pre-approved for 3.0 CE credit hours.
+Upon successful course completion, your certificate will be available for download.